 As you continue north you will pass through some great winding roads in Oswald State Park.

-- Learn to surf.
+- Why not learn to surf on your RV rental road trip.
 You will pass by some great beaches to learn to surf on your way up the coast.
 Indian Beach at Ecola State Park.
 Leave highway 101 and enter Cannon Beach at the north exit.
 You will see signs for Ecola State Park.
 When you get to the park, you will see signs for Indian Beach.
 Cannon Beach is an easy place to get to surfing spots for all skill levels.
 Leave Highway 101 and enter the town of Cannon Beach from the north or south exit

 Here is some more information about where to take lessons or find more advanced waves.